Tapioca boba takes black tea to another level in this Vegan Boba Tea. Boba soaks up brown sugar syrup to make this drink sweet and rich!

 - Another type of sweetener

-- Another type of tea, such as chai tea, green tea or a flavored herbal tea
+- Other types of tea, such as chai tea, green tea or a flavored herbal tea

 Black tea is the most popular.